 How this relates to on-page SEO

-SEO content writing and on-page SEO often overlap, but they are not exactly the same thing.
+Website copy and on-page SEO often overlap, but they are not exactly the same thing.
 On-page SEO focuses more broadly on page structure, targeting, hierarchy, internal linking, and the overall optimization of important pages.
-SEO content writing focuses more directly on what the page says, how it says it, and whether the writing is strong enough to support the page’s purpose.
+Content writing focuses more directly on what the page says, how it says it, and whether the message is strong enough to support the page’s purpose.

 Many websites need both.
-The structure may need improvement, and the content may also need to be rewritten or expanded.
+The structure may need improvement, and the writing may need to be rewritten or expanded at the same time.
 That is why these services work well together and why content quality should not be treated as an afterthought.
+Stronger structure without stronger copy still leaves the page underpowered, while strong copy without the right structure can limit how effective the page becomes.

 Frequently Asked Questions